distanceworkshops/distanceworkshops.github.io/intro-aug-2022.md

 ## Widening participation scholarship

 We are offering one free place on the workshop to encouraging participation by scientists from countries with fewer resources, and from groups traditionally under-represented in wildlife science.
 Please see [here](widening-participation) for more information.
-Applications for the April 2022 workshop will soon be accepted.
+Applications for the August/September 2022 workshop will be accepted 27 June - 08 July 2022.
 Watch this space for registration details.

 ## Enquiries